 In an email sent to Live Science by Andrew Good, a Jet Propulsion Laboratory representative, stated that the first Deep Space Atomic Clock (DSAC) will have a ride into outer space on the second Falcon Heavy launch, scheduled for June.
 NASA reports that the ultra-precise Atomic Clock, which is the size of a four-slice toaster, will be launched into space.

 The DSAC is not an average timekeeper; it is much smaller than the Earth-bound Atomic clocks, it is much more precise than any other space-bound atomic clock, and much more resistant to the stresses of space travel than any clock has ever made.
 According to NASA, it is expected to lose no more than 2 nanoseconds (2 billionths of a second) over the course of a day.
 That happens to make 7 millionths of a second over the course of a decade.

 The most powerful man-made time-measuring devices that have ever been made are the Atomic clocks. it works by detecting the things that atoms do like, emit light regularly and quickly, and then counting the number of times the atoms do those things.
 It can go billions of years without losing a second of time on Earth.

 It is a big deal and of much importance to measure time precisely as all sorts of scientific experiments rely on measuring fractions of a second without errors.
-The Global Positioning System (GPS) also rely on the precise measurements of the time.
-To determine the location in space of spacecraft beyond Earth’s orbit also rely on Earth-bound atomic clocks and radio signals.
+The Global Positioning System (GPS) also relies on precise measurements of the time.
+To determine the location in the space of spacecraft beyond Earth’s orbit also rely on Earth-bound atomic clocks and radio signals.
 The deep-space mission needs to send signals to ground stations on Earth.

 After the launch, the DSAC will orbit for about a year to test its performance.
 NASA wrote that the technology could be used to improve the GPS system, in addition, to use it for deep-space missions.